 Special tips for protecting banana trees from Hurricanes

-Here's a papaya tree fallen off with heavy storms of Hurricane.
+Here's a papaya tree that fell off after the heavy hurricane storms.